katyem/website/content/post/Summer 2 DC (during covid)/index.md

 Woo hoo!
 Congratulations Doctors!

-The all now understand my mantra “It’s not over just because you successfully defended.”
+They all now understand my mantra “It’s not over just because you successfully defended.”
+University red tape at its finest.

 A heartwarming event, especially having the opportunity to hood three of my former RAs (Olivia, Vinay, and Derrick).
 Olivia’s dissertation looked at real-world example of organizational decision-making through the lens of statistical analysis using confidence intervals.
 It’s an interesting take on considering risks associated with decisions based on organizational data.